Ian is dedicated to the promotion of jazz and all creative music all over the world, and to catching just a little piece

 For the guts of the last seven years i have been living in the Communist-Socialist-Capitalist-Buddhist-Annimist state of Laos where I am keeping an eye out for jazz gigs; these are almost as rare as the Irrawaddy dolphin.
 Both are sometimes spotted so I live in hope.

-All About Jazz has allowed me the opportunity to cover jazz concerts/festivals in Thailand, Malaysia, Cambodia, Vietnam, Indonesia, South Korea, Hong Kong, Borneo, Singapore, Laos, Australia, China, the Palestinian Territories, Italy, England, France, Poland, Finland and Ireland.
+All About Jazz has allowed me the opportunity to cover jazz concerts/festivals in Thailand, Malaysia, Cambodia, Vietnam, Indonesia, South Korea, Hong Kong, Borneo, Singapore, Laos, Australia, China, the Palestinian Territories, Italy, England, France, Poland, Finland, Norway, Iceland and Ireland.

 It all began rather by accident, when I stumbled across All About Jazz one fateful day over a bowl of noodles in Bangkok.